jamietre/CsQuery/README.md

 ### Release Notes

-The current release is 1.3.3.
-This release adds the `IDomObject.OuterHTML` property, the `:regex(attribute,expression)` pseudoclass filter, and includes some bug fixes.
+The current release is 1.3.4.
+This is a bug fix release:

+  * Handle out-of-bounds character set changes
+  * Allow changing character set via meta tag outside of HEAD
+  * Allow non-alpha ID selectors

 See the [change log](https://github.com/jamietre/CsQuery/blob/master/source/README.md) for details.

 The last major release is 1.3.0.
 This release implements a new HTML5-compliant parser.